croixbleueqc/axonserver-operator/README.md

 `variables` are used to know what should be replaced in the template payload.
 This is mainly what you will define in a context object under a plugin.

-`variables` can be a list of string or a list of object with attributes : { name: str, encoding: str}
+`variables` is a list of string or object with attributes : { name: str, encoding: List[str]}
-use encoding='base64:zlib' when variable value is zip and base64 encoded.
+and for now, only encoding 'base64:zlib' is supported.

 ```yaml
 apiVersion: axoniq.bleuelab.ca/v1